 What are training shoes?

 Training shoes (or cross-training shoes) are athletic shoes you can use for different cross-training workouts – running, CrossFit, weight training, power training, metabolic training, swimming, cycling, core workout, rock climbing, etc.

 What are the best training shoes for flat feet?

-The best training shoes for flat feet are cross trainers with stabilizing features.
+The best training shoes for flat feet are supportive cross trainers with stabilizing features.
 The best examples of these shoes are New Balance 857v2, Ryka Vida RZX, and Ryka Influence.

-The best cross training shoes for high arches are the most flexible and supportive neutral training shoes.
+The best cross-training shoes for high arches are the most supportive neutral training shoes.
 The best examples of these shoes are Nike Metcon 7, Reebok CrossFit Nano X1, and Nike Air Zoom SuperRep 2.